Home → Frequently Asked Questions

 If property is subject to a foreclosure sale and the consideration received for the property does not exceed the debt secured by that property, no Maine income tax withholding is required and Maine Revenue Services does not require a withholding exemption certificate (see 36 M.R.S.A. § 5250-A(3-A)).

 Note: Federally taxable gains on the sale of Maine real property are taxable by Maine, even if the total consideration is less than $50,000.

 3. Can the Maine real estate withholding amount be reduced?

 Yes.
 The seller or the buyer may submit a request to the State Tax Assessor to reduce the withholding.
-If the seller is a nonresident individual or trust and 8.5% (7.95% beginning with the 2013 tax year) of the realized gain is less than 2.5% of the sales price, that lower amount may be allowed.
+If the seller is a nonresident individual or trust and 7.95% of the realized gain is less than 2.5% of the sales price, that lower amount may be allowed.
 If the seller is a nonresident corporation and 8.93% of the realized gain is less than 2.5% of the sales price, that lower amount may be allowed.
 Installment sales may also result in a reduced withholding amount (see question 6).
 If there will be no gain, the seller may apply for an exemption from withholding (see question 4).

 4. How do I request an exemption or a reduction of the withholding?

 Form REW-5 must be completed to request an exemption or a reduction in the real estate withholding amount.
 Exemptions are generally granted when there is a loss on the sale of the property, a federal exclusion of the gain on the sale of a principal residence, the transaction involves a like-kind exchange, or for other situations resulting in no Maine income tax liability.
 In addition, reductions in the real estate withholding amount may be authorized for the situations stated in question 3.

 5. When is the withholding or the request for exemption or reduction due?